 - Identify cases for settlement.
-Evaluate claims and request authority no later than 30 days prior to mediation date and negotiate settlement valuate and negotiate liens.
+Evaluate claims and request authority no later than 30 days before the mediation date and negotiate settlement valuate and negotiate liens.

 - Recognize and report potential fraud cases.

 - Develop and direct a litigation plan with defense attorney (if assigned), utilizing all defenses and tools to bring the file to closure.
-Ensure all filings and state mandated forms are completed timely.
+Ensure all filings and state-mandated forms are promptly completed.
 Litigated files must be diaried effectively based on current activity, but no greater than every 60 days.

-- Review claim files involving active litigation on a monthly basis at minimum, and document responses to filings, development of defenses, depositions, and timely referral to defense counsel.
+- Review claim files involving active litigation every month at a minimum, and document responses to filings, development of defenses, depositions, and timely referral to defense counsel.

 - Direct the actions of defense counsel on litigated files.

-- Establish ultimate reserves (anticipated cost to bring file to close based on known facts) as soon as practical and monitor to adjust at the time of any exposure changing event.
+- Establish ultimate reserves (the anticipated cost to bring a file to close based on known facts) as soon as practical and monitor to adjust at the time of any exposure changing event.

 - Pay all known benefits, ensuring they are paid timely on state statute.